Russell C. Simon

 What happens if I receive a Motion or Objection and do not understand it?

-How can I check to see if my Plan payment has been received by your office?
+How can I check if my payment has been received?

-How do you find my case if I call your office with a question?
+How do you locate my case if I call the office?